noorwertheim/Multi-Agent-Ethical-RL-/README.md

 **lumberjacks_ethial2.py** Lumberjacks environment with ethical embedding.
 This version trains two agents using different reward functions.
 **lumberjacks_strong_strong.py** Lumberjacks environment with no ethical embedding and two equally strong agents.
 **lumberjacks_weak_strong.py** Lumberjacks environment with no ethical embedding and a weak and a strong angent.
-**vdn_ethical** Value decomposition network adjusted to the ethical lumberjacks environments.
+**vdn_ethical.py** Value decomposition network adjusted to the ethical lumberjacks environments.
 This implementation is for training the agents using the same reward function.
-**vdn_ethical** Value decomposition network adjusted to the ethical lumberjacks environments.
+**vdn_ethical.py** Value decomposition network adjusted to the ethical lumberjacks environments.
 This implementation is for training the agents using different reward functions.

 ### References